ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 /Users/egrguric/desktop
 ~~~

-If a directory of filename is too long to type, you can type the first few letters to differentiate the directory and use "tab" to autocomplete directory and file names quickly.
+If the directory name or filename is too long to type, you can type the first few letters to differentiate the address and use "tab" button to autocomplete directory and file names quickly.

 ## Creating a directory